hglanz/AcousticsApp-Summer2019/README.md

         b.
 Make pictures smaller and consistent across help options (use size of right graph in windowed signal as template)

-        c. f_s in sampling rate should be an actual subscript
+        c. f_s in sampling rate should be an actual subscript (done)

         d.
 Some sampling rates don't work for marine related files.
 Why not?...and fix.